 Kim Wall is Director of Business and Community Development for $1.6 Billion Georgia United Credit Union in Atlanta.
 With over 35 years of financial marketing experience, Kim has served in numerous leadership roles – from Marketing Director to Vice President for this AJC Top Workplace.
 Kim’s team is responsible for planning and administering a multitude of signature community service programs, driving new business to branch and online channels, and supporting strategic plan goals and objectives.
 She also serves as the Executive Director for the Georgia United Foundation, a 501c3 philanthropic organization.

-Kim holds a bachelor’s degree in Marketing from Georgia College and State University where she was vice president of her sorority, a member of Rho Lambda Honor Society and a student orientation leader.
+Kim holds a bachelor’s degree in Marketing from Georgia College where she was vice president of her sorority, a member of Rho Lambda Honor Society and a student orientation leader.
 A graduate of the Credit Union Executive Society’s Executive (CUES) Marketing Institute, Kim was selected as CUES’ national “Marketing Professional of the Year” due to achievements in the workplace.
 She is also a founding member and former Executive Board member of the CUNA Marketing and Business Development Council who honored Kim with their Hall of Fame Award for career achievement in 2012.

 Barry Wolfe (Greensboro, GA)